 Founded by Eric Schiermeyer, co-founder of Zynga Games, the studio behind games like Mafia Wars and Farmville, Gala Games launched in 2019.
 Since then, it boasts 1.3 million active users, 26,000 NFTs sold, and up to $3 million spent on a single in-game NFT.
-So far, only one game, Townstar, is available to play, but seven additional games are in active development.
-The Gala Games team has grown to over 90 employees and continues to partner with game studios, like Ion Games and Certain Affinity, to pursue new game development.
+So far, only two games, Townstar and Spider Tanks, are available to play, but twelve additional games are in active development.
+The Gala Games team has grown to over 400 employees and continues to partner with game studios, like Ion Games and Certain Affinity, to pursue new game development.

 What is GALA?

 The Gala Games ecosystem of games is powered by its utility token, GALA.
 The GALA token runs on, and is secured by, both the Ethereum and Binance Smart Chain blockchains.
 However, Wealthsimple only supports the ERC-20 token that runs on the Ethereum blockchain.
 GALA can primarily be used to purchase and sell in-game items.
 However, it’s also sold on public exchanges independent of the game.
 Games may also come with their own individual tokens, which should not be confused with GALA, such as the TOWN token used in the Town Star ecosystem.

 GALA can also be used to purchase Founder Nodes.
 Once purchased, users can run the Founder node to earn additional GALA as rewards and participate in distributed voting mechanisms to, for example, help determine what games should be developed and receive funding.
 Gala Games will only sell 50,000 Founder Nodes, of which 23,000 have been purchased so far.